Skip to content

 How to redo demultiplexing

-When sample names are wrong, or a new demultiplexing (re-demultiplexing) is needed for other reasons, proceed with the following steps in Clarity:
+When demultiplexing must be repeated, e.g. due to wrong sample names or any other reasons, go through the following steps in Clarity:

-• Go to "PROJECTS & SAMPLES", search for the project, open and find one of the samples in the sequencing run which needs demultiplexing
+• Under "PROJECTS & SAMPLES", search for the project, open it and find one of the samples in the sequencing run in need of demultiplexing.

-• Open the sample, click requeue (the blue circle arrow aside the step) for the step "Demultiplexing and QC NSC", and click "Demultiplexing and QC NSC" to go into a new page
+• Open the sample, click requeue (the blue circle arrow beside the step) for the step "Demultiplexing and QC NSC", and click "Demultiplexing and QC NSC".
+This will open a new view.

-• Click "Run" for "Auto 10: Copy run", when this is done, click "Run" for "Auto 20: Prepare SampleSheet", waiting until it is done, refresh the page in the browser (to make sure nothing is running in the background).
+• Click "Run" for the step "10: Copy run".
+When this is done, click "Run" for the step "20: Prepare SampleSheet".
+Wait until it is done, refresh the page in the browser (to make sure nothing is running in the background) and immediately proceed with the next bullet point below.

-• Click the file name in the "Demultiplexing sample sheet" under 'Files' to download the file, correct the information in this sample sheet and save in another file.
-Remove the file in "Demultiplexing sample sheet" by click cross and upload the file with correct information in here.
+• Click the file name in the "Demultiplexing sample sheet" under the "Files" section to download the file.
+Immediately remove the file in "Demultiplexing sample sheet" by clicking the cross.
+This will ensure that the automated "30: Demultiplexing" step will not execute (it will in fact crash).

-• Remove the delivery folder which containing the wrong files under /boston/diag/nscDelivery, change step "Auto 90.
-Delivery and triggers" and "Close when finish" from 'Yes' to 'No', and click "save" on top
+• Change the steps "Auto 90.
+Delivery and triggers" and "Close when finish" from "Yes" to "No", and click "save" on top.

-• After the above step is finished, check whether the files under /boston/diag/runs/demultiplexing/{RUN_FOLDER}/Data/Intensities/BaseCalls/{NSC_DELIVERY_FOLDER}, if they are right, change back step "Auto 90.
-Delivery and triggers" and "Close when finish" from 'No' to 'Yes' and click "save" on top.
-And click "Run" on "Auto 90.
-Delivery and triggers".
+• Change the steps "Auto 90.
+Delivery and triggers" and "Close when finish" back to "Yes" and click "save" on top.
+Then, click "Run" for the step "90: Delivery and triggers".

-Note, you don't need to click 'Run' on 'Close when finished'.
-The delivery folder will appear in /boston/diag/nscDelivery, the /boston/diag/runs/demultiplexing will be empty, the samples will appear in lims_exporter_api step in Clarity.
-If they are still wrong, talk to the production team for possible solution.
+You don't need to click "Run" on "Close when finished".
+The delivery folder will appear in /boston/diag/nscDelivery, the /boston/diag/runs/demultiplexing will be empty and the samples will appear in the "Lims_exporter_diag" step in Clarity.
+If the information is still wrong, talk to the production team for possible solutions.

 How to import specific samples

-How to switch between using NSC pipeline or TSD pipeline
+How to switch between NSC pipeline and TSD pipeline

-Default pipeline can be overruled by adding project(s) and/or samples to the platform-whitelist-NSC.txt and platform-whitelist-TSD.txt files in /boston/diag/transfer/sw folder.
-In any of these two whitelist files, lines starting with # are treated as comment lines.
+The default pipeline can be overruled by adding project(s) or sample(s) to the platform-whitelist-NSC.txt and platform-whitelist-TSD.txt files in the /boston/diag/transfer/sw folder.
+In both whitelist files, lines starting with # are treated as comment lines.
 The format is <project>[-<sampleid>], one per line, e.g.

 _Diag-wgs72